DeepakCSGO23/Auto-Image-Path-Updater-VSCode-Extension/README.md

 ## Features

 - Automatically detects when image files (`.png`, `.jpg`, `.jpeg`, `.gif`,`.svg`,`.webp`) are moved or renamed.
-- Updates the `src` attribute in HTML, JSON, CSS, and JavaScript files to reflect the new image file path.
+- Updates the `src` attribute in HTML, JSON, CSS, JavaScript files and Javascript XML files to reflect the new image file path.
 - Logs all file changes in the output channel for transparency and debugging purposes.

 ### Example